sinjie2008/Foundational-Electronics-Core-Systems/docs/spec.md

 --------------------------------------
 - **Server**: PHP (OO), manual autoload/require with a small bootstrap; thin public controllers that delegate to services.
 - **UI**: Bootstrap 5 for layout, DataTables for tabular interactions; jQuery used via ES6 class wrappers for DOM/events.
+- **Styling**: Global Meyer reset (v2) loaded before Bootstrap to normalize spacing; sidebar brand is text-only (no icon), collapse control uses icon-only trigger; sidebar/grid rows use zero gutters with body padding removed (main content handles its own spacing) to prevent white rails; sidebar is sticky from top to bottom (100vh) on desktop with mobile slide-over behavior.
 - **Data**: MySQL for catalog and search data; local storage for CSV imports and LaTeX build/PDF outputs.
 - **Error handling**: Centralized exception type for API errors; structured JSON `{ error: { code, message, correlationId } }`.
 - **Logging**: Service-boundary logging with correlation IDs; no secrets/PII.